Part-Time Programme > Portrait Drawing

 Bank Address: Dreef 40, 2012 HS Haarlem

-- Prior to the start of the trimester: the student is required to pay the full remainder of course fees through another accepted payment method before the final payment deadline.
-If the payment deadline has already passed, these fees are due within 7 days.
+- Prior to the start of the trimester: the student is required to pay the full remainder of course fees through another accepted payment method by 30 August 2021.

 - At any time during the trimester: the student is required to pay the full remainder of course fees through another accepted payment method within 7 days.

-If the student fails to adhere to this policy, he or she will be dismissed from the course for the rest of the trimester and will not be refunded.
+If the student does not settle overdue payments by the studio's deadline, he or she will be dismissed from the course for the rest of the trimester and will not be refunded.

 - ADMISSIONS | WORKING IN THE STUDIO | STUDENT ABSENCES

-All applicants are advised to review our Studio Policies before submitting a registration form.
+Please review all our Studio Policies before submitting a registration form.

-Registration is open to students of any nationality, race, sex, sexual orientation, gender identity or expression, age*, medical status, marital or civil status, religion, creed, or political affiliation. (*Please note that applicants under age 18 must have their parent or legal guardian provide express written permission via email that states that the applicant may be enrolled.)
+Registration is open to students of any nationality, race, sex, sexual orientation, gender identity or expression, age*, medical status, marital or civil status, religion, creed, or political affiliation. (*For applicants under age 18, the studio must have express permission from his or her parent or legal guardian in order to enroll.)

 All students agree to adhere to our Studio Policies as a condition of their continued enrollment in any part-time course offered at DARA.
-Students are expected to maintain a professional working environment at all times by respecting themselves, fellow students, models, guests, and instructors.
+Students should maintain a professional working environment at all times by respecting themselves, fellow students, models, and instructors.

-Although we understand that some absences are inevitable, we strongly encourage students to enroll only if they expect to maintain a minimum attendance level of 70%.
-Students who are frequently absent will miss valuable demonstrations, critiques, and in-class discussions that will make it difficult or impossible to benefit from the course, or to progress with the rest of their peers.STUDIO CANCELLATIONS
+However, students who are frequently absent will miss valuable demonstrations, critiques, and in-class discussions that will make it difficult or impossible to progress with the rest of their peers and fully benefit from the course.

-The minimum level of enrollment for this course to run is 4 students.
-In the event that this enrollment level is not attained, students will be notified 30 days in advance of the start of the course, and will be offered the option of either receiving a full refund* or transferring to a different course of their choosing (provided that space is available.)
+In the event that the course is cancelled due to insufficient enrollment, students will be notified 30 days before the start of the trimester, and will be offered the option of either receiving a full refund* or transferring to a different course of their choosing (provided that space is available.)
 All refunds are processed within 7 days of studio cancellations.